 * Update, May 2018*

-I’m very pleased to share that my debut range of Bright Moon Yarn will be available via two independent stockists; YAK in the North Laine of Brighton, and Lana Boutique in Kemptown.
+I’m very pleased to share that my debut range of Bright Moon Yarn will be available via two independent stockists; YAK in the North Laine of Brighton, and Laine in Kemptown.
 Both of these lovely independent shops will carry exclusive & limited edition batches of my hand-blended and hand-spun yarns.

 Bright Moon Yarn is the hand-spun yarn range from British weaver Imogen Di Sapia.
 Each limited edition skein-batch is specially blended by hand to create unique textures and subtle colour ways for textile arts and crafts.